GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-c-nva/README.md

 - the hub/landing Cloud DNS hosts configurations for on-prem forwarding, Google API domains, and the top-level private zone/s (e.g. gcp.example.com)
 - the spokes Cloud DNS host configurations for the environment-specific domains (e.g. prod.gcp.example.com), which are bound to the hub/landing leveraging [cross-project binding](https://cloud.google.com/dns/docs/zones/zones-overview#cross-project_binding); a peering zone for the `.` (root) zone is then created on each spoke, delegating all DNS resolution to hub/landing.
-- Private Google Access is enabled for a selection of the [supported domains](https://cloud.google.com/vpc/docs/configure-private-google-access#domain-options), namely
+- Private Google Access is enabled via [DNS Response Policies](https://cloud.google.com/dns/docs/zones/manage-response-policies#create-response-policy-rule) for most of the [supported domains](https://cloud.google.com/vpc/docs/configure-private-google-access#domain-options)
-  - `private.googleapis.com`
-  - `restricted.googleapis.com`
-  - `gcr.io`
-  - `packages.cloud.google.com`
-  - `pkg.dev`
-  - `pki.goog`

 To complete the configuration, the 35.199.192.0/19 range should be routed to the VPN tunnels from on-premises, and the following names should be configured for DNS forwarding to cloud: